-Boost your Close Rate with AI Call Coaching
+Boost your close rate with AI call coaching

-If you’re like many small business leaders, you’ve sat through your sales team’s calls thinking “If only I could clone myself…” You hear a missed opportunity here, a stumbled response there, and you know your team could be closing more deals with the right coaching.
+If you are like many small business leaders, you have sat through your sales team’s calls thinking “if only I could clone myself.”
+You hear a missed opportunity here, a stumbled response there, and you know your team could be closing more deals with the right coaching.
 In fact, organizations with consistent sales coaching and impact measurement see 32% higher win rates, yet 73% of sales managers spend less than 5% of their time on sales coaching.

 For AI analysis, you have several powerful options.
 ChatGPT is the most popular and user-friendly choice.
-Claude (from Anthropic) often provides more detailed analysis and excels at processing longer transcripts.
+Claude from Anthropic often provides more detailed analysis and excels at processing longer transcripts.
 Google Gemini brings strong analytical capabilities and tends to provide more concise, action-oriented feedback.
 All three are available with free plans that are perfect for getting started.

-Here’s your first AI coaching prompt to try in any of these platforms:
+Here is your first AI coaching prompt to try in any of these platforms:

 Role: You are an experienced sales coach with 20+ years of experience coaching small business sales teams.